Non-12-Step Rehab Program

 Focus on the Five Core Areas of Psychological Functioning

 Addiction is a chronic illness that must be addressed with proper treatment.
 Our comprehensive, non-12-step recovery program has evolved over a decade and utilizes a variety of best practices in substance abuse treatment.
 One of the key areas that make our recovery programs different from other approaches is a focus on the Five Core Areas of Psychological Functioning:

 - Balancing, identifying, and regulating all emotions, avoiding the traps of impulsivity and dumping anger on others.

 - Understanding and maintaining a secure sense of self.
-For example, the stable self is sometimes a container with boundaries and limits and sensitive areas.
+The stable self is a container with boundaries and limits and sensitive areas.
 Adults can become aware of how they are either affirmed or invalidated by others.